gnicol/GitSwarm/perforce_swarm/doc-ce/install/auto_provision.md

 # Auto provision

-By default GitSwarm will automatically provision a Helix Server and connected Helix Git Fusion for you.
+By default $GitSwarm$ will automatically provision a Helix Server and connected Helix Git Fusion for you.

 If you wish to use an existing Helix Git Fusion instance you can comment out the 'local' instance and add new config
 entries: